seL4/docs/FrequentlyAskedQuestions.md

 ## When and how often does seL4 get updated and re-proved?
  We update
-the seL4 proofs semi-continuously, usually whenever something is pulled into the master branch in the seL4 github repository.
+the seL4 proofs semi-continuously, usually whenever something is pulled into the master branch in the seL4 GitHub repository.
 You can see the proof updates coming through on
 <https://github.com/seL4/l4v/commits/master> and you can see the kernel
 revision the proof currently refers to in